 The majority of our transactions are settled in U.S. dollars.
 We remeasure assets and liabilities denominated in foreign currencies at exchange rates in effect at the balance sheet date.
 The resulting gains or losses are recognized in our consolidated statements of operations within other income (expense), net.
-We recognized a gain of \$55.8 million, a gain of \$20.9 million and a loss of \$15.9 million for the years ended December 31, 2022, 2021 and 2020, respectively, related to remeasurement of assets and liabilities denominated in foreign currencies.
+We recognized a loss of \$28.7 million, a gain of \$55.8 million and a gain of \$20.9 million for the years ended December 31, 2023, 2022 and 2021, respectively, related to remeasurement of assets and liabilities denominated in foreign currencies.
 Remeasurements of foreign currency related to operating activities are recognized within changes in operating assets and liabilities in the consolidated statement of cash flows.